algab/nestjs-rabbitmq-retry/readme.md

 - username: The username to access RabbitMQ.
 (Mandatory)

 - password: The password to access RabbitMQ.
 (Mandatory)

+- isAMQPS: The connection used will be amqps.
+(The default value is false)

 - retry: The number of times the message will be processed.
 (The default value is 3)